Datateer/tap-clickcast/README.md

 poetry run tap-clickcast --config config.json
 ```

+### Release new version

+Workflows in the `.github` will create a new version number using Semantic Release.

+Any commit that starts with `feat: ...` will create a new minor version (and any comment that starts with `fix: ...` will create a new minor version) when the commit is finally merged to main after a PR is approved and merged.

+Then the new version is published to PyPI, available at [https://pypi.org/project/tap-clickcast/]().

 ### Testing with [Meltano](https://www.meltano.com)

 _**Note:** This tap will work in any Singer environment and does not require Meltano.